 What is it?

 The Social Sector Task Force was established by the International Franchise Association (IFA) as a platform to advance and leverage the use of commercial franchising methods and technology to serve the needs of the social franchising community.
 It was founded by Michael Seid, a longtime member of the IFA Board of Directors.

 The Task Force is composed of IFA members who are leading franchisors, franchisees, and professionals in commercial franchising.
 These experienced and innovative franchise professionals have joined the Task Force to help social sector franchisors and other NGOs become more effective and efficient in achieving their goals through the principles of franchising.

 The Social Sector Task Force mission is: “To Enhance The Quality Of Life In Underserved Populations – One Opportunity At A Time”

 What does it do?

 Our primary goal is to improve the lives of people at the "bottom of the pyramid" in both emerging markets in developing countries, and in those markets in developed countries that will benefit from commerce and job creation through social franchising.

 The Social Sector Task Force shares best practices and lessons between commercial and social franchising professionals.
-Task Force members provide mentoring and coaching to:
+Task Force members provide advisory services and coaching to:

 About Social Sector Franchising